small-tech/site.js/README.md

 All command-line arguments are optional.
 By default, Indie Web Server will serve your current working folder over port 443 with locally-trusted certificates.

-If you want to serve a directory that has the same name as a command, you can speficy the command in _options_ format. e.g., `web-server --on logs` will start Indie Web Server as a startup daemon to serve the _logs_ folder.
+If you want to serve a directory that has the same name as a command, you can specify the command in _options_ format. e.g., `web-server --enable logs` will start Indie Web Server as a startup daemon to serve the _logs_ folder.

-If you use the `test` or `on` commands, globally-trusted Let’s Encrypt TLS certificates are automatically provisioned for you using ACME TLS the first time you hit your hostname.
+When you use the `global` or `enable` commands, globally-trusted Let’s Encrypt TLS certificates are automatically provisioned for you using ACME TLS the first time you hit your hostname.
 The hostname for the certificates is automatically set from the hostname of your system (and the _www._ subdomain is also automatically provisioned).

 ## Native 404 → 302 support for an evergreen web